sfeister/twang/README.md

 test_debugger.py | Combined test intended for comprehensive debugging laserharp.py | Runs the laser harp as a playable instrument

+## Circuit diagrams
+You will need to build certain circuits before running the Python scripts; for example, you can't test the calibration button if it's not wired to the Pi Zero!
+Circuit and connections diagrams for the five-string laser harp are available, as a PDF, in the "diagrams" directory.
+You can follow these diagrams to construct the physical circuits that go along with this Python code.

+The diagrams were made using the free, open-source vector graphics software [Inkscape](https://www.audacityteam.org/).
+Vector graphics (.svg format) for circuit elements, warning symbols, and more were gathered from [Wikimedia Commons] (https://commons.wikimedia.org) and incorporated into the laser harp diagrams.
+I found this [collection of electrical symbols](https://commons.wikimedia.org/wiki/File:Electrical_symbols_library.svg) particularly helpful.

+## Physical construction
+To physically build the five-string laser harp, you should follow instructions on [our Hackaday project page](https://hackaday.io/project/28159).
+As of Spring 2018, we are in the process of writing our instructions, so stay 'tuned'!

 ## Sound samples
 Audio samples included in this repository were downloaded from the Philharmonia Orchestra, then snipped and amplified in the free, open-source [Audacity audio editor](https://www.audacityteam.org/).

 More freely useable sound samples are available at: http://www.philharmonia.co.uk/explore/sound_samples